mehulkar/mehulkar.com/source/blog/2022/07/the-infrastructure-is-the-framework.md

 needs to fetch data from some centralized location, it adds latency *back* into equation.
 For example, let's say I visit a web page from India, and this web page requests some data during a server-side render, but the data is in a US data center.
-The latency avoided by routing the request to a datacenter in the Edge is hamstrung by the latency *added* by the data request.
+The latency avoided by routing the request to a datacenter at the Edge is hamstrung by the latency *added* by the data request.

 <figure>
     <picture>